FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_configuration/t_st_create_delegated_administrator.md

 ## Create {{< SecureTransport/advancedrouting  >}} administrator

-For details on creating administrators, refer to <a href="../../../c_st_advancedaccountadministration/c_st_manageadministratoraccounts" class="MCXref xref">Manage administrator accounts</a>.
+For details on creating administrators, refer to [Manage administrator accounts](../../../c_st_advancedaccountadministration/c_st_manageadministratoraccounts).
 An {{< SecureTransport/advancedrouting  >}} administrator should be created with settings as shown in the following table and figure.

 > **Note:**
 >